Women in Kuwait

 The women of Kuwait have experienced many progressive changes since the early 20th century.
 Since then, women have had increased access to education, gained political and economic rights, and financial power.
 They can serve in the police, military, and as judges in courts.
 However, women in Kuwait struggle against a patriarchal culture which discriminates against them in several fields.
-Kuwait's Bedoon (stateless) women are at risk of significant human rights abuses and persecution, Kuwait has the largest number of Bedoon in the entire region.
+Kuwait's Bedoon (stateless) women are at risk of significant human rights abuses and persecution.
+Kuwait has the largest number of Bedoon in the entire region.

+According to the Civil Service Commission (CSC) data in 2024, the joblessness trend among Kuwaitis was found to significantly increase year after year.
+Major contributors to this trend include a rise in graduates from fields not sought by the labor market, poor linkage between skillsets acquired in these specializations and labor market demands, and insufficient attention to the private sector combined with inadequate coordination between concerned authorities.
+As of November 2023, the total unemployed Kuwaitis numbered 8,727, with women making up approximately 52 percent.

 History

 Pre-oil Kuwait

 From the 17th century until the discovery of oil in the late 1940s, the economy of Kuwait was largely dependent on maritime trade.
-While men were seafaring, Kuwait’s women managed their homes, and controlled family affairs and finances.
+While men were seafaring, Kuwait's women managed their homes, and controlled family affairs and finances.
 For those families that could afford it, houses were built with a courtyard and a harem where women spent most of their time.
 This structure, along with high windows and doors that faced into the house rather than the street, removed women from public vision.
-Upper-class women’s participation in the public sphere was very limited.
+Upper-class women's participation in the public sphere was very limited.
 However, lower-class women had a much less secluded experience; they went to the suq on a daily basis, fetched drinking water, and regularly washed their families’ clothes on the beach.

 Kuwaiti girls began learning scripture in 1916 when the first Quran school was established.
 After this many women of modest means began working as Islamic instructors.
 The first private school opened in 1926; it taught reading, writing, and embroidery.
 Public schooling began in 1937 though enrollment in it was low for some time; however, by the 1940s many young Kuwaiti women were enrolled in primary school.
 It was often women themselves who pushed for these educational advances and opportunities and in 1956 a group of young women burned their abaya to protest their right to go abroad to study.